 EAM Software solutions are typically utilised by industries that rely heavily on the use and availability of their physical assets.
 The overall goal of deploying an EAM system is to control and measure asset performance.
-By doing so, businesses can maximise asset usability, reduce expenses, improve maintenance processes, and enhance the overall quality and efficiency of their workflow.
+By doing so, businesses can maximize asset usability, reduce expenses, improve maintenance processes, and enhance the overall quality and efficiency of their workflow.
 In this guide to Enterprise Asset Management software, we’ll cover:

 What Is Enterprise Asset Management (EAM) Software?